Documentation Index

 • Enter the desired IP, and then click [Add].
 The IP must be within the selected Subnet range.

-• Apart from the default eth0, you can create 1 additional network interface.
+• Apart from the default eth0, you can create 1 additional network interfaces.
 However, it requires a Private Subnet for Bare Metal servers in the same zone.
 The entered value becomes the additional private IP for the server.

 Note